MEASURING YOUR WHEELHEAD & BATT PIN LOCATION

 Measuring Wheel Head Size and Batt Pin Locations

 When ordering a batt system for Pottery Wheels WITH batt pins, please provide the following measurements in mm so that we can locate your batt pin holes accurately.
-We recommend that you always use a good quality, metal, measuring tape (the kind you find in a DIY store).
+We recommend that you always use a good quality, metal, measuring tape or ruler as per the example shown below.

 Wheel Head Size